aragon/lock-to-vote-plugin/TESTS.md

-│       │       ├── It Should remove the proposal ID from knownProposalIds │       │       └── It Should emit a ProposalEnded event │       └── When Calling proposalEnded with a nonexistent proposal ID │           └── It Should revert
+│       │       ├── It Should remove the proposal ID from knownProposalIds │       │       └── It Should emit a ProposalEnded event │       └── When Calling proposalEnded with a nonexistent proposal ID │           └── It Should do nothing
 └── Given The contract is initialized
     ├── Given A nonzero underlying token was provided in the constructor │   └── When Calling underlyingToken